seL4/microkit/docs/manual.md

 on any specific SoC or hardware platform and is intended for simulating systems for development or testing.

-It should be noted that the platform support is configured with 2GB of main memory and a single Cortex-A53 CPU. seL4 needs to know the memory layout and CPU at build-time so if you want to change these parameters (e.g to allow more memory), you will have to change the kernel options for `qemu_virt_aarch64` in `build_sdk.py`.
+It should be noted that the platform support is configured with 2GB of main memory and the Cortex-A53 CPU. seL4 needs to know the memory layout and CPU at build-time so if you want to change these parameters (e.g to allow more memory), you will have to change the kernel options for `qemu_virt_aarch64` in `build_sdk.py`.